 For example, by attaching IoT devices to products or packaging, companies can track temperature conditions, monitor inventory levels, and ensure timely replenishment.
 As the cost of IoT devices such as passive RFID tags go down, logistics operations are leveraging this technology more and more over barcodes.

 There are a wide-range of IoT devices and tracking technology solutions for IoT devices.
 Basically, IoT-based sensor solutions combine signals from multiple devices connected in a network.
 Additionally, these solutions enable two-way communication, data exchange, smart data collection, and autonomous control of assets.
-What’s more, RFID tags are either short-range passive tags measured in inches or active, long-range tags measured in feets.
+Specifically, RFID tags are either short-range passive tags that have ranges in inches or active, long-range tags that have a reach of hundreds of feet.
 Lastly, there are many types of sensors to include proximity sensors, accelerometers, magnetic sensors, temperature sensors, and pressure sensors to name a few.

 Also, depending on the need, there are IoT solutions used for both short-range and long-range communications.
 Short-range technologies include RFID, Wi-Fi, Bluetooth Low Energy (BLE), and Ultra-Wide Band (UWB) that are normally used for indoor asset tracking technologies.
 All of these short-range technologies except RFID can precisely track the location of an asset in the range of centimeters to meters.
 However, BLE has certain advantages over others due to its mature ecosystem, low cost, easy deployment, and low power consumption.

-Other long-range communications technologies such as GPS and cellular, I’ll cover later in the article.
-For more details on IoT technologies, see my article, Internet Of Things Examples – Hidden Technology Automating Logistics, Wevover’s Smart Tracking Trends and Technologies, and Mapsted’s The Future of Asset Tracking.
+Also, there are long-range communications technologies such as GPS and cellular that I’ll cover later in the article.
+For more details on IoT technologies, see my article, Internet Of Things Examples – Hidden Technology Automating Logistics, Wevolver’s Smart Tracking Trends and Technologies, and Mapsted’s The Future of Asset Tracking.

 6. Real-Time Global Positioning System (GPS) Tracking Technology.